FREE MLB Player Forecasts, Rankings

 forecast is mHR, etc. Players with no MLB experience do not have forecasts.

-OF - George Springer, HOU is one to watch in 2014.
+1B - Jose Abreu, CHA and OF - George Springer, HOU are ones to watch in 2014.

 Forecasts are based on data from the last three years, where recent years

 count more.
 Some of last years stats are included as a reference.
 Some stats

 are our own invention (described below).
 And, for pitchers, 2 and 3

 year forecasts for key stats are included, but take these with a grain

 For ranking players, the mGURU stat is the key.
 Alternatively for